Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a particularly stubborn bug,  take a 5-minute break.
-Seriously.
-Go pet a cat, stare blankly at a wall, or contemplate the existential dread of semicolons.
-You'll return with fresh eyes (and maybe a slightly clearer mind), ready to conquer that digital beast.
-(Bonus points if the cat helps.)
+- **Pro Tip:**  Before you spend hours wrestling a bug,  **Google it first.**  Seriously.
+You're not the first person to have this brilliantly unique problem.
+Save yourself the frustration (and your hair!).
+Bonus points if you learn to craft a concise, descriptive search query – it's a superpower in disguise.

 ---

-### 📅 Last Updated: 2025-02-10 08:22
+### 📅 Last Updated: 2025-02-10 16:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!